What is the Process for Becoming a Master Plumber? Does This Vary by the State You Reside In?

 - Pipelayers: These are plumbers in charge of digging ditches and laying pipes in these ditches.
 The pipes could be of different purposes and nature.

-- Steamfitters: A steamfitter deals with installing pipes and fixtures needed to transport liquids and gases under high pressure.
+- Steamfitters: A steamfitter involves installing pipes and fixtures needed to transport liquids and gases under high pressure.

 - Sprinkler fitters: This plumber is responsible for installing, maintaining, and monitoring fire sprinkler systems in residences and commercial centers.